kerrgarr/SemanticSegmentationCityscapes/README.md

 ____________________________
 ## To-DO List

 Clearly the results above aren't superb.
-To improve the models, using the full dataset would of course be advantageous.
+To improve the models' results, using the full dataset would of course be advantageous.
 Furthermore, increasing the input image resolution would likely improve the results (the data augmentation techniques used here may be too aggressive).
 Running the code without any data augmentation (only resizing to 3x128x128) may require reducing the **batch size to 2** to prevent CUDA out of memory errors.
 Implementing a learning rate scheduler would also be useful.

 To use the full dataset, simply choose "full" in the create_directories function in Create_Data.ipynb file.